 Who Has Cool Skin Tones?

-Contrary to what you’d expect, Naomi Campbell is apparently a cool tone, at the opposite end of the spectrum you have the English rose Anne Hathaway.
-Then the tanned and very warm looking Liz Hurley wears black really well, so I’d say she’s likely to be cool too.
-Courtney Cox-Arquette is a great example of someone with cool-tones who looks great in bold colours.
+Contrary to what you’d expect, Naomi Campbell is cool-toned, at the opposite end of the spectrum you have the English rose also cool Anne Hathaway.
+Then the tanned and very warm-looking Liz Hurley wears black really well, so I’d say she’s likely to be cool too.
+Courtney Cox-Arquette is a great example of someone with cool tones who looks great in bold colours.

 Did you guess any of these cool-toned celebs?
 Can you think of any more?
 Share your favourite “cool” celebs in the comments below.